 A healthy diet after brain injury can help boost recovery.
-Therefore, it’s important to understand what the best foods for brain injury recovery are, so that you can intentionally include them in your diet.
+Therefore, it’s important to understand what the best foods for brain injury recovery are in order for survivors to intentionally include these foods in their diets.

-In this article, we’ll discuss some of the best foods for TBI recovery based on clinical research.
-You’ll learn how these foods support TBI recovery, which we hope inspires you to make long-term changes.
+This article will discuss some of the best foods for TBI recovery based on clinical research, and outline which foods to avoid.
+Understanding how certain foods can support or hinder TBI recovery can help inspire survivors to make healthy long-term changes.

-Elements of a Good Diet Plan for Head Injury
+Elements of a Good Diet for Head Injury

 What Are the Best Foods for Brain Injury Recovery?